triadibs/E-commerce-Analysis-for-Business-Insights/README.md

 -	Represents customer profiles with demographic and traffic source data.
 ## Key Analysis and Insights
 ### 1. Revenue Trends
--	Objective: Analyze yearly revenue trends to identify growth patterns.
+#### -	Objective: Analyze yearly revenue trends to identify growth patterns.
--	Findings:
+#### -	Findings:
-o	To analyze monthly revenue trends, SQL was utilized to calculate total revenue for orders with a status of 'Complete.'
+-	To analyze monthly revenue trends, SQL was utilized to calculate total revenue for orders with a status of 'Complete.'
 The query grouped transactions by month and summed their corresponding sales.
 The SQL query used for this analysis is as follows:

 ```